Nakurai/gourl/README.md

 `gourl post --url https://jsonplaceholder.typicode.com/posts/1/comments --data id=id1 --data test="my test" --json true`

 ### Headers
-For any of those commands, you can specify any header you want by using the flag `--header`:
+For any of those commands, you can specify any header by using the flag `--header`:

 `gourl post --url https://jsonplaceholder.typicode.com/posts/1/comments --data id=id1 --data test="my test" --json true --header "Authorization=Bearer your-secret-token" --header foo=bar`

+### Cookies
+For any of those commands, you can specify any cookie by using the flag `--cookie`:

+`gourl post --url https://jsonplaceholder.typicode.com/posts/1/comments --data id=id1 --data test="my test" --json true --header "Authorization=Bearer your-secret-token" --cookie foo=bar`

 ### Saving your queries
 Retyping the same query everytime is super tedious.
 If you reuse the same query a lot, you can save the query and retrieve it later.
 To do that, use the `--save` flag.
 This flag takes a slash separated name.
 Each part of the name will be use as a "category", so it is easier to group your queries.